-Lump Sum Assumptions: The minimum guaranteed lump sum (the frozen vested accrued benefit as of compounded annually.
+Lump Sum Assumptions: The minimum guaranteed lump sum (the frozen vested accrued benefit as of

-January 9, 2006) is based on the Pension Plan-specific 1971 Group Annuity Mortality Table for Males and an assumed PBGC discount rate as of each October 1 of the valuation year (0% for the October 1, 2020 valuation),
+January 9, 2006) is based on the Pension Plan-specific 1971 Group Annuity Mortality Table for Males and an assumed PBGC discount rate as of each October 1 of the valuation year.
+For the October 1, 2022 valuation, utilized segment rates equal to 5.10% for the first five years, 5.83% for the next 15 years and 5.68% thereafter.
+Effective January 2021, PBGC uses IRS